-- More initiation factor proteins are involved.
-These proteins are called eukaryotic initiation factors (eIFs).
+More initiation factor proteins are involved in eukaryotes.
+These initiation factor proteins are called eukaryotic initiation factors (eIFs).

-- The initiator tRNA is tRNAmet.
-This initiator tRNA is charged with the amino acid methionine.
+The initiator tRNA is eukaryotes is tRNAmet.
+This initiator tRNA is charged with the amino acid methionine (met).

-- There is no Shine-Dalgarno sequence in a eukaryotic mature mRNA.
-Instead, eukaryotic mature mRNAs contain a 7-methylguanosine (7-mG) cap and a Kozak sequence within the 5’-UTR.
+There is no Shine-Dalgarno sequence in the eukaryotic mature mRNA.
+Instead, the 5' UTRs of eukaryotic mature mRNAs contain a 7-methylguanosine (7-mG) cap and a Kozak sequence.

 The process of translation initiation in eukaryotes is as follows: